The founder – Prabhuji

 Prabhuji visited the United States in 2000 and during his stay in New York, he realized that it was the most appropriate place to found a religious organization.
 He was particularly attracted by the pluralism and respectful attitude of American society toward freedom of religion.
 He was impressed by the deep respect of both the public and the government for religious minorities.
-After consulting his master and requesting his blessings, Prabhuji relocated to the United States in 2001.
+After consulting his masters and requesting their blessings, Prabhuji relocated to the United States.
 In 2003, the Prabhuji Mission was born, a Hindu church aimed at preserving Prabhuji’s universal and pluralistic vision of Hinduism and his Retroprogressive Yoga.

 Although he did not seek to attract followers, for 15 years (1995–2010), Prabhuji considered the requests of a few people who approached him asking to become his monastic disciples.
 Those who chose to see Prabhuji as their spiritual master voluntarily accepted vows of poverty and life-long dedication to spiritual practice (sadhāna), religious devotion (bhakti), and selfless service (seva).
 Although Prabhuji no longer accepts new disciples, he continues to guide the small group of monastic disciples of the Ramakrishnananda Monastic Order that he founded.